Member Rules and Regulations

-1. Complete an application form, maintenance guidelines waiver form, and pay the household membership– plot rental fee of $75 for one 15’ x 15’ private garden plot, $45 for one half plot, or $35 for one ADA plot.
+1. Complete an application form, maintenance guidelines waiver form, and pay the household membership– plot rental fee of $75 for one 15’ x 15’ private garden plot or $45 for a half plot or an ADA plot.

-2. Attend orientation meeting to register, review gardener policies, and pay plot fees (online).
-See our Google Calendar Here and join us for any meetings or gatherings and you get service hours!
+2. Attend an orientation meeting to register, review gardener policies, and pay plot fees (online).
+See our Google Calendar Here and join us for any meetings or gatherings to earn service hours!

 3. Plant garden plot by June 1, maintain it with care, and put it to bed by October 31.